The 1973 Constitution : as Amended in October 16-17, 1976, on January 30, 1980, and April 7, 1981.

 1. Those who are citizens of the Philippines at the time of the adoption of this Constitution.

-2. Those whose fathers and mothers are citizens of the Philippines.
+2. Those whose fathers or mothers are citizens of the Philippines.

 3. Those who elect Philippine citizenship pursuant to the provisions of the Constitution of nineteen hundred and thirty-five.